velis74/django-project-base/docs/installation.md

 :::

-Append django project base urls:
+Append the django project base URLs to your project's urls.py file:

 ::: code-group